bmanturner/hex-dmc/README.md

 **jpg_dmc.py**

 In progress: Uses Python Imaging Library to create a RGB frequency map of the image.
-Uses hex_dmc.py to create a DMC frequency map instead.
+Uses hex_dmc.py to create a DMC frequency map as well.
 Currently slow.
 Optimizations in progress.